maehler/seqpoet/docs/index.rst

 seqpoet is to be a Python package that can be used for handling sequence data in the form of FASTA and GenBank files.

+To get started quickly, take a look at the guide in `Quick start <quickstart.html>`_.

 Source code is hosted on GitHub: https://github.com/maehler/seqpoet.

 Contents: